/> Healing Your Spirit, Healing You @Spiritual Prozac!: What is the power of our testimony? UA-45840438-1

 They must make room for me in their lives, for I would cry aloud and make them hear, though they were in the midst of the thunders of Niagara.

-To the world, there shall be a voice—
+To the world, there will be a voice—

 Not one, but many—